Javascript library

 .raw();

-which can be sent to a blockchain node later:
+which you can send to a blockchain node later:

 await blockchain.postRaw(rawTransaction);